NavinShrinivas/LearnThings/Rust-FastPaced/readme.md

 let string3 = string2 + &string1; //ownership of string2 is transffered. string1 remains the same.
 println!("{}",string3);
 ```
 that thing with + sign is confusing, no?
-Well in the stad def the code is such that u can add a String with &str, but &string1 is a &String, how does it work then?
+Well in the std def the code is such that you can add a String with &str, but &string1 is a &String, how does it work then?
 Rust does something called defer coerce, it converts the &String to &str.
 > Notes : You can not add two String (String + String) in rust.
 Its this property that makes the usage of + for concat of String very weird, hence the format! macro.
 - format macro: